s3alfisc/wildrwolf/README.md

 clustering is work in progress.

-I hope to submit `wildrwolf` to CRAN by the end of the summer - if you would like to help me get there, please send me an email `emo::ji("smile")`
+I hope to submit `wildrwolf` to CRAN by the end of the summer - if you would like to help me get there, please send me an email 😄

 ## Installation